-Introductory Phrase Author Reference Verb Quotation Citation

-'Inflation is the (1974: 93).

-This view is stated: one

-widely as form of taxation

-shared Friedman that can be imposed without legislation'
+Introductory Phrase Author Referen ce Quotation Citation This view is Verb 'Inflation is the one form of taxation (1974: 93). widely shared Friedman stated: that can be imposed without legislation'

-(a) Short quotations (2-3 lines) are shown in italics by single quotation marks.
+(a) Short quotations (2 lines) are shown in italics by single quotation marks.
 Quotations inside quotations (nested quotations) use double:

-As Jame's remarked: 'Martin's concept of "internal space" requires close analysis'.
+As James remarked: 'Martin's concept of "internal space" requires close analysis'.